Updated April 11, 2025

 A dog’s hearing is just one of their many superpowers.
 Their ears can detect pitches at frequencies three times higher than our human ears can!
 Whether listening for hunting prey or their favorite squeaky toy, dogs need their ears in tip-top shape.

 But your dog’s favorite massage spots are vulnerable to a range of health issues.
 And many of those problems can lead to the most annoying symptom of all—constant ear itching.
 If you catch your dog scratching ear to ear in frustration, don’t panic.
-To help out our favorite furry friends, we have a guide on every way to relieve your dog’s itchy ears.
+To help out our favorite furry friends, we have a guide on every way to relieve your dog’s itchy ears and prevent further ear problems.

-At the first sign of a frantic itchy ear, pause before speed-dialing your vet.
+At the first sign of an itchy ear, pause before speed-dialing your vet.

 We at Vetericyn know that your pet’s health is a number one concern—and it should be!
+Regular ear cleaning is crucial for maintaining your dog’s ear health and preventing ear problems.
 But not every head shake or ear scratch is a red flag.
 If your dog’s itching turns constant, however, check for signs of underlying ear issues first.
+Persistent ear problems can lead to more serious issues, including infections and should be taken seriously.
 After all, no one wants to pay for an unnecessary visit to the veterinarian.

 To that end, here are some ear symptoms that often go with consistent itching: